epasveer/seer/README.md

           "Add variable to Tracker".
         * Variables can be added to the "Memory Visualizer" by selecting the varible name and RMB and select "Add variable to Memory Visualizer".
-        * A breakpoint can be created by RMB on a specific line.
+        * A breakpoint/printpoint can be created by RMB on a specific line.
         * Can execute to a specific line by RMB on a specific line.

-    * Breakpoints, Watchpoints, manual gdb commands, and logs.
+    * Breakpoints, Watchpoints, Catchpoint, Printpoint, manual gdb commands, and logs.
         * The area below the Code Manager.
         * Manual commands.
 Manually enter a gdb or gdbmi command.
+          The commands are remembered for the next Seer use.
         * Breakpoint manager.
 Create and manage breakpoints.
         * Watchpoint manager.
 Create and manage watchpoints.
           A watchpoint monitors when a variable is accessed (read, write, read/write).
+        * Catchpoint manager.
+Create and manage catchpoints.
+          A catchpoint stops execution on a C++ throw/rethrow/catch call.
+        * Printpoint manager.
+Create and manage printpoints.
+          A printpoint is like a breakpoint but it allows you to print variables at that printpoint.
+See gdb's 'dprintf' call.
         * GDB output.
 A log of any output from the gdb program itself.
         * Seer output.
 A log of any output from the Seer program itself.
 As diagnostics.